 Why It’s Good For Business

 We love sharing photos from our workplace yoga sessions, and it’s not just because it makes for a great social media moment!
-Yoga has become an integral part of our company culture, but the impact is has had on the motivation and productivity in our office has been astronomical.
+Yoga has become an integral part of our company culture, but the impact it has had on the motivation and productivity in our office has been astronomical.
 Here are some of the benefits yoga can have within your office:

 If you’re anything like an estimated 190 million workers in America, you spend most of your week hunched over at a desk.
 Your neck is cricked, your back is slouched, and you often wake up with mystery aches and pains.
 Desk life curls your body inwards, and yoga works to reverse this unnatural and unhealthy posture by opening up your body.
-The fluid movements of yoga help to position you in a way that is the opposite of your usual desk posture, which helps to relieve pressure in your neck and back as well as lesson any tension caused by stress.
+The fluid movements of yoga help to position you in a way that is the opposite of your usual desk posture, which helps to relieve pressure in your neck and back as well as lessen any tension caused by stress.

 There’s nothing worse than leaving work with that dreaded feeling of having gotten nothing done.
-Whether you’re tired, stressed, or just feeling unmotivated, taking time out of the work day for yoga can provide you with that much needed boost of energy and productivity needed to power through the day.
+Whether you’re tired, stressed, or just feeling unmotivated, taking time out of the workday for yoga can provide you with that much-needed boost of energy and productivity needed to power through the day.
 Gentle yoga combined with breathing exercises releases endorphins, a natural “feel good” chemical to lift your spirits and clear your mind for the rest of the day ahead of you.
 Completing a midday yoga session also provides a sense of accomplishment — if you can get that done, what else can you check off your to-dos for that day?

 Forget company bowling leagues and softball teams!
-Yoga has quickly become one of the top corporate team building exercises, and for good reason.
-Yoga’s stress-relieving properties not only help your employees power through their own work load, but will also help them work more cohesively as a team.
+Yoga has quickly become one of the top corporate team-building exercises, and for good reason.
+Yoga’s stress-relieving properties not only help your employees power through their own workload, but will also help them work more cohesively as a team.
 One negative attitude can bring down the entire mood of the office, but yoga helps to elevate spirits and keep tempers even.
 Workplace yoga is also great for team building because it is a shared experience.
 Having yoga to look forward to and participate in together will encourage bonding within your team regardless of their skill levels.

 How You Can Incorporate it in Your Office